 - Calcium channel blockers, which help relax blood vessels

 If atherosclerosis is the underlying cause of renal artery stenosis, your doctor may also recommend aspirin and a cholesterol-lowering medication.
 Which medications are best for you depends on your individual situation.

-For certain people — for instance, those with uncontrolled high blood pressure and a complication such as pulmonary edema or worsening kidney function — a procedure may be recommended to restore blood flow through the renal artery and improve blood flow (perfusion) to the kidney.
+For certain people a procedure may be recommended to restore blood flow through the renal artery to improve blood flow to the kidney.

 Procedures to treat renal artery stenosis may include:

 - Renal angioplasty and stenting.
-In this procedure, doctors open wider the narrowed renal artery and place a device inside your blood vessel that holds the walls of the vessel open and allows for better blood flow.
+In this procedure, doctors widen the narrowed renal artery and place a device (stent) inside your blood vessel that holds the walls of the vessel open and allows for better blood flow.

 Lifestyle and home remedies

 As a part of your treatment plan for renal artery stenosis, your doctor may recommend making certain lifestyle changes: